benlk/bink/README.md

 Efforts have been made to attribute code where possible.

-`/custom/style.css` is the modified stylesheet, including some formatting taken from [Simple Dark][]

-`/style.css` is the original file distributed with Dropplets, and is copyright Circa75 Media, LLC.
-It is included here for ease of use.
+`/style.css` is the modified stylesheet, including some formatting taken from [Simple Dark][] and from the original `/style.css` distributed with Dropplets' `simple` theme, copyright Circa75 Media, LLC.
 [Circa75's Media's license][] on the `simple` theme is as follows:

 > Copyright (c) 2013 Circa75 Media, LLC